Tiger Moon (band)

 Tiger Moon was a disco/freestyle Miami-based group that is known for their 1987 song Something Tells Me.
 The song has appeared in several Gay, Miami and freestyle compilations.
-The track was sampled by Prince in his song Thieves In the Temple and by other artists.
+The track was sampled by Prince in his song Thieves In the Temple and by other artists (as RMB (Rolf Maier-Bode) in 'Reality' (1996)).
 Something Tells Me was used in the 1988 movie Frantic during a scene in which Harrison Ford's character, Richard Walker, enters The Blue Parrot looking for Dédé Martin.